michaelcillo22/hackme-corp/README.md

 # Hackme Corp

+Disclaimer: the branch new-main-now is our final branch.

 ## Introduction

 - Hackme Corp is a seller-centered marketplace designed to help businesses sell and promote their products efficiently.
 With a focus on cost-effective selling, robust analytics, and an expanded customer base, our platform empowers vendors to thrive in the competitive gaming and electronics market.